Janlavyn Narantsatsralt

 Janlavyn Narantsatsralt (Жанлавын Наранцацралт; 10 June 1957 – 12 November 2007) was a Mongolian politician.
-He served as Prime Minister of Mongolia from December 9, 1998 to July 22, 1999.
+He served as Prime Minister of Mongolia from December 9, 1998, to July 22, 1999.

 Life

 Narantsatsralt was born 1957 in Ulaanbaatar.
 He was married with two children.
 He spoke Russian and Mongolian fluently.

 Education and early years

 He studied at the Belarusian State University and at the Russian state university on land use planning in Moscow, graduating in 1981.
 Then he continued his studies at the Moscow State University, earning a PhD in geographic sciences in 1990.
 Later, he visited a research institute in India, and attended to courses for urban and economic development in Japan and South Korea.

 On returning from Moscow he worked as an engineer and executive officer at the Institute of Soil Management.
 From 1989 to 1991 he was scientist and head of department at the Institute of Soil Policy of the Ministry of Environment.
-Then he served as an expert and head of department in the municipal Office of Urban design and planning of Ulan Bator.
+Then he served as an expert and head of department in the municipal Office of Urban design and planning of Ulaanbaatar.